-a.
-Preparation prior to the start of the school year
+- a.
+Preparation prior to the start of the school year - b.

-- b.
 Check out work related to the end of the school year - c.
 Conferencing/communicating with students or parents - d.
 Supporting school/student activities - e.
 Providing individual help to students - f.
 Assessing student work - g.
 IEP development and paperwork - h.
 Workshops, classes, and inservice work - i.
 Researching educational materials and supplies - j.
 Improving and maintaining professional skills - k.
 Preparation and revision of materials - I. Planning in areas of instruction and curriculum - m.
 Working with technology related to educational practices

-The Responsibility Stipend is attached in Appendix 7-B, and shall be calculated at 23%of the 2016-17 base contract (SAM) beginning in the 2016-17 school year.
-At the conclusion of the 2016-17 school year, the Responsibility Stipend will partially sunset to the level of 21%.
+The Responsibility Stipend is attached in Appendix 7-B, and shall be calculated at-26%of the 2017-18 base contract (SAM) beginning in the 2017-18 school year.
 Payment of this Responsibility Stipend beyond the 10% level is contingent on continuing levy passage.
 In the event the District suffers a double levy loss, the obligation to provide the additional TRI stipend (above 10%) shall be automatically suspended, pending successful passage and first collection of a new levy.